-Our services across England, Wales and Northern Ireland are funded by the NHS or social services (so free to you) and therefore may differ depending on where you live (note that in Scotland, our approach is different; there, we work in partnership with other organisations to develop services that meet the needs of local communities).
+Our services across England, Wales and Northern Ireland are funded by the NHS or social services (so free to you) and therefore may differ depending on where you live.
+Please note that in Scotland, our approach is different.
+There, we work in partnership with other organisations to develop services that meet the needs of local communities.

 Find out what support is available in your local area.

 Information, Advice and Support Service

 Helps you and your family prepare for the changes that happen because of a stroke, with information about stroke, practical advice and emotional support.

 Helps you cope with aphasia and difficulty in using language.
 Our co-ordinators and volunteers work with you to build up your confidence and help you achieve the best possible recovery.

 Support you to change your way of life and reduce your risk of stroke, by offering help and advice on things such as diet and exercise.

 Getting Back to Life Services